stanpratama/Python-Practice/README.md

 `oop_exercise.ipynb`

 This file stored all OOP exercise from the course's OOP Section, from the concept of OOP in general and in python, including inheritance, Method Resolution ORder, Polymorphism and Special Methods.

+## Iterators and Generators

+`iterator_generator.ipynb`

+This file stored all iterator and generator exercise.
+In this section, we look deeper into how loop mechanism work by learning about iterator, also using generator and its expressions.